vmware-archive/c-rest-engine/README.md

-VMWare REST (Trident)
+C-REST-Engine
 =====================
-Trident is a minimal embedded HTTP(S) server written in C. Its primary intent is to enable REST(Representational State Transfer) API support for C daemons.
+C-REST-Engine is a minimal embedded HTTP(S) server written in C. Its primary intent is to enable REST(Representational State Transfer) API support for C daemons.

-Trident can also be easily consumed via copenAPI project to adhere open API specification by linux foundation previously known as swagger API specs.
+C-REST-Engine can also be easily consumed via copenAPI project to adhere open API specification by linux foundation previously known as swagger API specs.

 Platforms
 ---------

-Trident provides library for following platforms
+C-REST-Engine provides library for following platforms

 1. Linux(.so)